-Kronecker-factored approximations to the Gauss-Newton, such as \kfac, are commonly used for Laplace approximations as they provide a better trade-off between performance and complexity~\citep{ritter2018scalable, daxberger2021laplace}. \kfac is a block-diagonal approximation to the Gauss-Newton matrix $\mH^\ggn_\param$ where each block corresponds to a layer in the neural network~\citep{martens2015optimizing, botev2017practical}.
-Further, it is efficient because it represents each block in terms of two Kronecker factors instead of a dense matrix.
-For example, the \ggn block of a layer with $D \times G$ parameters, e.g. a fully-connected layer connecting $D$ to $G$ neurons, would have quadratic memory complexity \order{D^2 G^2} while the corresponding Kronecker approximation of \kfac is in \order{D^2 + G^2} and is therefore even tractable for deep neural networks.
+Kronecker-factored approximations to the Gauss-Newton, such as \kfac, are commonly used for Laplace approximations as they currently seem to provide the best known trade-off between performance and complexity~\citep{ritter2018scalable, daxberger2021laplace}. \kfac is a block-diagonal approximation to the Gauss-Newton matrix $\mH^\ggn_\param$ where each block corresponds to a layer in the neural network~\citep{martens2015optimizing, botev2017practical}.
+It is particularly efficient because each block is represented as two Kronecker factors instead of one dense matrix.
+For example, the \ggn block of a layer with $D \times G$ parameters, that is, a fully-connected layer connecting $D$ to $G$ neurons, would have quadratic memory complexity \order{D^2 G^2} while the corresponding Kronecker approximation of \kfac is in \order{D^2 + G^2} and is therefore even tractable for wide neural networks.

-Mathematically, \kfac approximates the \ggn of the $l$th block of the neural network parameters by forcing a Kronecker factorisation across data points.
-This would only be exact for a single data point $\vx_n$ for which we can write the \ggn block corresponding to the parameters of the $l$th layer as $\mH_{l,n}^\ggn$ and simplify to a Kronecker product
+Mathematically, \kfac approximates the \ggn of the $l$th block of the neural network parameters by enforcing a Kronecker factorisation across data points.
+This would only be exact for a single data point $\vx_n$, for which we can write the \ggn block corresponding to the parameters of the $l$th layer as